quil-lang/magicl/README.md

 Currently this will write to the source distribution directory of MAGICL, namely the files `blas-cffi.lisp`, `lapack-cffi.lisp`, and `expokit-cffi.lisp`.

-## Running Tests

-Load MAGICL and do `(asdf:test-system :magicl)`.

 ## Quirks and Issues

-Currently this library is SBCL-only.
-The non-portable code is in `with-array-pointers.lisp`.
+Currently this library is SBCL- and CCL-only.
+The non-portable code is in `with-array-pointers.lisp` and `magicl.lisp`.

 ## History and Credits